Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ### Surprise Attack
 Any attack you make while hidden is a surprise attack.
 Performing a surprise attack ends your stealth, as you leap out and attack, or otherwise reveal your location in the process.
 If an opponent chooses to use an Interrupt to defend against your surprise attack, they may not lower its Speed by spending Action Points.
 Non-jutsu attacks with ranged weapons do not end your stealth, however, each time you perform one it reduces your Stealth TN by 5.

-### Prepare Sneak Attack *(Speed Variable, Abort)*
+**Prepare Sneak Attack** ***(Speed Variable, Abort)***
-You take the time to line up a perfect attack.
+<br>You take the time to line up a perfect attack.
 You may abort this action at any time, either as a normal abort, or to make your next action a sneak attack.
 To use an action as a sneak attack, the total Speed that you used your Prepare Sneak Attack action for must be at least equal to that of the action you're using as a sneak attack.
 If you take another action instead (such as moving to a new hiding spot, via another use of the Hide action), you lose your opportunity to Sneak Attack.

 ### Sneak Attack
 A sneak attack is an improved surprise attack, and as such, all normal rules for surprise attacks apply.
 Additionally, any Accuracy penalties inherent to the technique or weapon you're using are removed.
 Penalties from other sources, such as visibility or wounds, are not negated.